Can Graph Neural Networks Count Substructures?: Message Passing Neural Networks and -Weisfeiler-Lehman tests

 \subsection{Substructure counting by $k$-WL}

 There have been efforts to extend the power of GNNs by going after $k$-WL for higher $k$, such as \citet{morris2019higher}.
 Thus, it is also interesting to study the patterns that $k$-WL can and cannot count.
-Firstly, since $k$-tuples are assigned initial colors based on their isomorphism types, the following is easily seen, and we provide a proof in Appendix \ref{app.kwl_knodes}. \begin{theorem} $k$-WL, at initialization, is able to perform both matching-count and containment-count of patterns consisting of at most $k$ nodes. \end{theorem} This establishes a potential hierarchy of increasing power in terms of substructure counting by $k$-WL.
+Since $k$-tuples are assigned initial colors based on their isomorphism types, the following is easily seen, and we provide a proof in Appendix \ref{app.kwl_knodes}. \begin{theorem} $k$-WL, at initialization, is able to perform both induced-subgraph-count and subgraph-count of patterns consisting of at most $k$ nodes. \end{theorem} This establishes a potential hierarchy of increasing power in terms of substructure counting by $k$-WL.
 However, tighter results can be much harder to achieve.
-For example, to show that $2$-FWL (and therefore $3$-WL) cannot count cycles of length $8$, \citet{furer2017combinatorial} has to rely on performing computer counting on the classical Cai-F\"{u}rer-Immerman counterexamples to $k$-WL \citep{cai1992optimal}.
-We leave the pursuit of general and tighter characterizations of $k$-WL's substructure counting power for future research, but we are nevertheless able to provide a partial negative result concerning finite iterations of $k$-WL. \begin{definition} A path pattern of size $m$, denoted by $H_m$, is an unattributed graph, $H_m = (V^{[\mathtt{H_m}]}, E^{[\mathtt{H_m}]})$, where $V^{[\mathtt{H_m}]} = [m]$, and $E^{[\mathtt{H_m}]} = \{ (i, i+1) : 1 \leq i < m \} \cup \{ (i+1, i) : 1 \leq i < m \}$. \end{definition} \begin{theorem} Running $T$ iterations of $k$-WL cannot perform matching-count of any path pattern of $(k+1)2^{T}$ or more nodes. \end{theorem} The proof is given in Appendix \ref{app.kwl_neg}.
+For example, to show that $2$-FWL (and therefore $3$-WL) cannot count cycles of length $8$, \citet{furer2017combinatorial} has to rely on computers for counting cycles in the classical Cai-F\"{u}rer-Immerman counterexamples to $k$-WL \citep{cai1992optimal}.
+We leave the pursuit of general and tighter characterizations of $k$-WL's substructure counting power for future research, but we are nevertheless able to prove a partial negative result concerning finite iterations of $k$-WL. \begin{definition} A path pattern of size $m$, denoted by $H_m$, is an unattributed graph, $H_m = (V^{[\mathtt{H_m}]}, E^{[\mathtt{H_m}]})$, where $V^{[\mathtt{H_m}]} = [m]$, and $E^{[\mathtt{H_m}]} = \{ (i, i+1) : 1 \leq i < m \} \cup \{ (i+1, i) : 1 \leq i < m \}$. \end{definition} \begin{theorem} Running $T$ iterations of $k$-WL cannot perform induced-subgraph-count of any path pattern of $(k+1)2^{T}$ or more nodes. \end{theorem} The proof is given in Appendix \ref{app.kwl_neg}.
 This bound grows quickly when $T$ becomes large.
-However, since in practice, many if not most GNN models are designed to be shallow \citep{zhou2018graph, wu2019comprehensive}, we believe this result is still relevant for studying finite-depth GNNs that are based on $k$-WL.
+However, since in practice, many if not most GNN models are designed to be shallow \citep{zhou2018graph, wu2019comprehensive}, this result is still relevant for studying finite-depth GNNs that are based on $k$-WL.